openmedlab/Axon-Seg/README.md

 ### **Preprocessing for training axon segmentation model**

-After step 1 the raw training dataset will be in the folder prepared in step 0 (`DATASET/raw_data_base/nnUNet_raw_data/TaskXXX_MYTASK`, where task id `XXX` and task name `MYTASK` are set in `create_data.py`.
+After last step the raw training dataset will be in the folder prepared in `DATASET/raw_data_base/nnUNet_raw_data/TaskXXX_MYTASK`, where task id `XXX` and task name `MYTASK` are set in `create_data.py`.

 For training our model, a preprocessing procedure is needed.
 Run this command: